tiation/DiceRollerSimulator/README.md

 ## ♿ Accessibility

-Dice of Middle-earth is built with accessibility as a core principle, ensuring all users can enjoy the full D&D experience.
+Dice Of Middle-Earth is built with accessibility as a core principle, ensuring all users can enjoy the full D&D experience.

 ### VoiceOver Support
 - **Screen Reader Compatible**: Full VoiceOver navigation support